Call Today! Nemcik Family Dentistry, Inc. Phone Number 614-766-0002

 Oral appliances work by:

 Please speak with a staff member for more details.
-Dr. Bauer and Dr. Nemcik will be happy to discuss your individual situation with you and answer any questions you may have.
+Drs.
+Nemcik and Beers will be happy to discuss your individual situation with you and answer any questions you may have.
 You can also download this Sleep Screening Questionnaire if you are interested in learning more about treatments.
 We are very pleased to be able to offer our patients this new diagnostic and treatment option.

 Stay Informed with the ADAPatient Education LibraryFor more information about our dental services please visit the ADA Patient Education Center link above.
 The ADA offers detailed descriptions and videos explaining many different dental treatments.